CleverCloud/doc.clever-cloud.com/deploy/addon/elastic.md

 ### APM Server custom configuration

 The APM server is deployed as an application.
 As such it's configured as an application.
-Its default pre run hook is set to `CC_PRE_RUN_HOOK="curl https://api.clever-cloud.com/v2/providers/es-addon/apm-server-setup/7 |sh"`.
+Its default pre run hook is set to:

+`CC_PRE_RUN_HOOK="curl https://api.clever-cloud.com/v2/providers/es-addon/apm-server-setup/7 | sh"`

 You can change the URL to point to your own custom configuration.

-A configuration example for RUM activation can be found here:https://gist.githubusercontent.com/ldoguin/d7aa23fd44cfaed04165275aaf229a3c/raw/93aa1d39d8c1e444969ae114dbcfe0a5868f8d84/es-apm-serverconfig.sh
+A configuration example for RUM activation can be found here: [es-apm-serverconfig.sh](https://gist.githubusercontent.com/ldoguin/d7aa23fd44cfaed04165275aaf229a3c/raw/93aa1d39d8c1e444969ae114dbcfe0a5868f8d84/es-apm-serverconfig.sh).

 ### Java APM agent